srjouppi/michigan-air-polluters-dataset-map/README.md

 `source-list-documents-merge.ipynb`

-I merged the documents I scraped from the MDEQ database with the source list (aka directory) to create a dataset of over 18,000 documents, the date they were issued, the type of document, as well as the county, zip code and geolocation of where those sources are located.
+I merged the documents I scraped from the EGLE database with the source list (aka directory) to create a dataset of over 18,000 documents, the date they were issued, the type of document, as well as the county, zip code and geolocation of where those sources are located.

 ## Analysis & mapping
 -----

-#### Exploring the MDEQ document dataset
+#### Exploring the EGLE document dataset

-`/analysis/mdeq-document-database-analysis.ipynb`
+`/analysis/egle-document-database-analysis.ipynb`

 The dataset is quite robust.
 I did some initial analysis to show what was possible, answering questions like: